 Not even a single Excel user says they are unaware of the function.
 That is the popularity of VLOOKUP in ExcelVLOOKUP In ExcelThe VLOOKUP excel function searches for a particular value and returns a corresponding match based on a unique identifier.
 A unique identifier is uniquely associated with all the records of the database.
 For instance, employee ID, student roll number, customer contact number, seller email address, etc., are unique identifiers. .
 So, everybody doubts how to replicate the VLOOKUP function in Power BI.
 This article will detail how to replicate VLOOKUP in Power BI.

 How to Replicate VLOOKUP in Power BI?

-You can copy the data to excel file and then import it to Power BI as Excel file reference.
-You can also download the excel workbook from the below link which is used for this example.
+You can copy the data to an Excel file and then import it to Power BI as an Excel file reference.
+You can also download the Excel workbook from the link below, which we have used for this example.